vlazed/Catmull-Rom-Cinematic-Cameras/README.md

 This fork interfaces Stop Motion Helper with Catmull-Rom Cinematic Cameras (CRCCams).

+### Installation
+1. Navigate to your garrysmod/addons folder.
+2. Either a) download the zip file and extract the folder or b) open up a command terminal (with Git installed) and execute `git clone https://github.com/vlazed/Catmull-Rom-Cinematic-Cameras.git`
+3. If you did step 2b, execute change directories to the cloned folder (`cd Catmull-Rom-Cinematic-Cameras`) and `git switch smh-interface`

+To stay updated to the latest version of this fork, either a) do step 2a again, or b) in the open the command terminal in the folder and perform `git pull`.

 ### Usage
 1. Create a CRCCam track layout.
 2. Spawn a camera (regular camera or Advanced Camera)